British Science Association: CREST Awards

 CREST Awards is the British Science Association's scheme to encourage students aged 5–19 to get involved with STEM projects and encourage scientific thinking.
 Awards range from Star Awards (targeted at those aged 5–7) to Gold Awards (targeted to those aged 16–19).
 Overall, 30,000 awards are undertaken annually.
 Many students who do CREST Awards, especially Silver and Gold Awards which require 30 and 70 hours of work respectively, enter competitions like the UK Big Bang Fair.

 Patrons and Presidents of the British Science Association

 Traditionally the president is elected at the meeting usually held in August/September for a one-year term and gives a presidential address upon retiring.
 The honour of the presidency is traditionally bestowed only once per individual.
 Written sources that give the year of presidency as a single year generally mean the year in which the presidential address is given.
 In 1926/1927 the association's patron was King George V and the president was his son Edward, Prince of Wales.
-The vice-presidents for the Leeds meeting at this time included City of Leeds Alderman Charles Lupton and his brother, The Rt.
-Hon. the Lord Mayor of Leeds Hugh Lupton.
+The vice-presidents for the Leeds meeting at this time included City of Leeds Alderman Charles Lupton and his brother, Lord Mayor of Leeds Hugh Lupton.
 The husband of the brothers' first cousin once removed - Lord Airedale of Gledhow - was also a vice-president at the Leeds meeting.